Skip to content

 While a light sprinkling of freckles can look natural and attractive, excessive or very dark freckles are often considered more unsightly.
 Like larger areas of skin pigmentation, they are a sign of UV damage.

-Our treatments for sun damage
+Treatments for sun damage

-Dan, who performed my laser work, has always been very honest about the results and has gone above and beyond to make my experience worthwhile.
+Dan, who performed my laser work, has always been very honest about the results and has gone above and beyond to make my experience worthwhile.”

-How to prevent sun damage
+How to prevent sun damage?

 Prevention is always better than cure and sun damage is no exception to this rule.
 Even if you already have areas of permanent sun damage, it’s never too late to adopt a good skin protection regime to prevent further damage.